Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Predictive Provisioning: Survey on ML

 The traffic prediction problem in electro-optical DCs was also examined in~\cite{8696381,Balanici:21}, enabling the transfer of heavy traffic streams in the optical domain and the short-lived, bursty data flows in the electrical domain.
 In particular, in~\cite{8696381} a NANN was applied with the objective of accurately predicting the heavy traffic streams of electro-optical DCs.
 The NANN was trained according to synthetic datasets generated by a chaotic model, preserving the long-range dependencies of DC traffic and it achieved a high accuracy, especially for deeper NN configurations, indicating, similarly to~\cite{7830260}, the importance of hyperparameter tuning.

 That work was extended in~\cite{Balanici:21}, in which real datasets were utilized to train LSTMs and GRUs.
 Both models were trained and compared according to different number of hidden LSTM/GRU layers.
 LSTM outperformed GRU, while a single hidden layer was shown to lead to models of higher accuracies.
-Additionally, LSTMs/GRUs were trained as single- and multi-output regression models, with single-output regression shown to slightly outperform multi-output regression in model accuracy.
-Furthermore, for multi-output regression, it was shown that predictions up to certain number of future time slots (i.e., in these experiments up to $s=60$ seconds) could be obtained with sufficient accuracy.
-However when the number of future time slots increased beyond this value, model accuracy dropped dramatically, demonstrating the limitations of multi-output regression that must be carefully considered during model training and inference.
+Additionally, LSTMs/GRUs were trained as single- and multi-step ahead regression models, with single-output regression shown to slightly outperform multi-step ahead regression in model accuracy.
+Furthermore, for multi-step ahead regression, it was shown that predictions up to certain number of future time slots (i.e., in these experiments up to $s=60$ seconds) could be obtained with sufficient accuracy.
+However when the number of future time slots increased beyond this value, model accuracy dropped dramatically, demonstrating the limitations of multi-step ahead regression that must be carefully considered during model training and inference.
+The multi-step ahead prediction problem was also examined in~\cite{9782838}, where an ED-LSTM model, specifically designed for sequence-to-sequence problems, was used to predict the TD matrices, of several steps ahead, in an optical DC and high-performance computing network.

 Recurrent DNNs with GRUs were also adopted in~\cite{8473978} aiming to directly predict the TD matrices of a backbone network.
 As, however, GRUs cannot directly process matrices, each TD matrix was reshaped into a vector.
 The GRU DNN was trained according to the real TD matrices of the Abilene network~\cite{Abilene_dataset} to perform on-hour predictions, with the GRU DNN shown to achieve a sufficient prediction accuracy.
 In general, directly predicting the TD matrix, is significantly more complex than the case of traffic prediction on a single network link or node, since not only time correlations, but also spatial correlations are present~\cite{8352941, 9163001}.
 It is worth mentioning, however, that GRUs are appropriate for capturing only the time correlations, hence the application of more advanced ML models (e.g., combination of GRUs and CNNs or graph DNNs) is expected to be more appropriate for this objective.